scrummish/Space-Invaders-2018/README.md

 ## Requirements

-The game is created with html Canvas which currently does not fuction on most handheld devices.
+Game is currently not optimized for mobile play.
+Check in for version 2 soon!

 ## Built With